Alnarra/WaySouls/readme.md

 	- Mystical World
 	- Pam's Harvestcraft
+	- Charm
+	- Netherex
+	- Reborn core
+	- Storage Drawers

 _Modpack_

 	- FTBUtils

 ### Quests
+	- "The wand of the stars" no longer consumes the wand
+	- "Crystal Rock" should now recognize any Astral Sorcery Rock Crystal
+	- "Tardis" now a retrieval quest rather then Crafting
+	- "Magical Storage" now request a resonating table
+	- "To the Stars" Quest Line Expanded
+	- New Arcane Archives Questline added

 ### Configuration
 	- Charms Bookshelf Chest now properly allows the storage of various modded books